Outdoor Skills

 BUSHCRAFT

 Mors L. Kockanski.
 With extensive diagrams and instructions, get to know the resources and lore of the northern forest environment and how to use them.
-Includes fire-craft, axe-craft, knife-craft, saw-craft, shelters, lore & crafts of specific trees, and more.
+Includes fire-craft, axe-craft, knife-craft, saw-craft, shelters, lore and crafts of specific trees, and more.
 5-1/2 x 8-1/2, 304p, illustrations, 1987.

-B1222 paperback ..........US $14.95 CAN $16.95
+B1222 paperback ..........US $16.95 CAN $18.95

 OFFICIAL WILDERNESS FIRST AID GUIDE